SlimBeji/Fullstack/README.md

 - Experimenting with new technologies in a real-world scenario
 - Understanding how to build scalable, interchangeable services

-## 🐳 Dockerized Setup
+## 🐳 Containerized Setup

-Each application (frontend/backend) is **containerized using Docker** and organized in its own dedicated folder:
+Each application (frontend/backend) is **containerized using Podman** and organized in its own dedicated folder:

 - Backend apps: `/backend-express`, `/backend-fastapi`, `/backend-gin`, `/backend-axum`
 - Frontend apps: `/frontend-react`, `/frontend-vue`, `/frontend-svelte`, `/frontend-angular`